-The John P. McNulty Scholars Program awards scholarships to exceptional young women earning a degree in the natural sciences, mathematics, actuarial science, or computer science.
+The John P. McNulty Scholars Program awards scholarships to exceptional young women earning a degree in one of the natural sciences, mathematics, actuarial science or computer science.
 The ideal candidate will exude energy and enthusiasm, possess outstanding leadership qualities, and have aspirations to reach the top ranks of the math and science professions.
 Strong candidates will have a desire to expand their vision in a challenging environment that goes beyond the classroom and to apply their gifts in turn, by mentoring other young women and sharing in an ongoing community of fellowship with other women in the field.

-The scholarship is open to entering first-year female students who apply for admission to Saint Joseph’s University and meet all the eligibility requirements.
-This year's scholarship recipients are expected to declare a major in the Natural Sciences, Mathematics, Actuarial Science, or Computer Science, and enroll at Saint Joseph’s in fall 2014.
-Retention of the McNulty scholarship is contingent upon meeting all academic and programmatic criteria.
-Typical recipients have an outstanding academic record, with at least a 3.5 cumulative high school grade point average and a minimum score of 1300/1600 on the SAT or 29 composite on the ACT.
+The scholarship is open to entering female students who have applied for and gained admission to Saint Joseph’s University.
+A student should have an outstanding academic record, with at least a 3.5 cumulative grade point average and a minimum score of 1300/1600 on the SAT or 29 composite on the ACT.

 How to Apply